SylviaT01/Sylvia-personal-website/README.md

 - CSS styling for basic layout and design
 - JavaScript for interactive elements
 ## Live Link
+My website is live at (https://sylviat01.github.io/Sylvia-personal-website/)
 ## Requirements
-- Basic programming knowledge, HTMLand JavaScript
+- Basic programming knowledge, HTML and JavaScript
 - Visual Studio as code editor
 ## Contributing
 Contributions to the Build a Website project are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.